 CULTURALLY SPECIFIC PROGRAM: Means a program that is designed to meet the needs of victims from a specific, broadly defined, cultural community.
 The dominant organizational culture of a culturally specific program, including staff, programs, operations, activities and materials, reflect the culture and values of a specific community.
-The organization should have a board of directors or steering committee and staffing that is reflective of the culturally specific community it serves.
+A culturally specific program is distinguished from a culturally responsive program because it has a board of directors and staffing that is reflective of the culturally specific community it serves.